villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 number < atom < reference < functions < port < pid < tuple < maps < list < bitstring
 ```

-The ordering in comparisons of different data types is represented in the table above.
+The ordering of different types used in mixed-type comparisons is represented in the listing above.

 ### Atoms